DanielNieuwoudt/dev-assess/Solution.README.md

 ### Tools

-For the best local development and quality assurance experience, we recommended the following tools:
+For the best local development and quality assurance experience, I recommended the following tools:

 | Tool | Description |
 |--|--|